apache/cassandra-java-driver/upgrade_guide/README.md

 #### Atomic metadata updates

-`Cluster.getMetadata()` is now immutable and updated atomically.
+`Session.getMetadata()` is now immutable and updated atomically.
 The node list, schema metadata and token map exposed by a given `Metadata` instance are guaranteed to be in sync.

 On the other hand, this means you have to call `getMetadata()` again each time you need a fresh